Home » Recipes » Desserts » Cake » Learn the Basics of Making Delicious Cake Pops

 Crumble Cake

 If you decide to form and decorate the same day, make sure the cake is completely cooled.
 We slice off the top and sides of the cake.
-And remove the inner cake leaving the very bottom.
-Which will make it easier to crumble.
+Remove the inner cake, leaving the very bottom, which will make it easier to crumble.

 Learn the basics of making cake pops - slice cake